PreciousChicken/blog/content/posts/openzeppelin-erc20-using-ethers-truffle-and-react.md

 ## Prerequisites

--  [NodeJS](https://nodejs.org) - If you haven't installed it before, I found installing it using the Node Version Manager as suggested on this [Stack Overflow answer](https://stackoverflow.com/a/24404451/6333825) to cause less aggravation than downloading via the official website.
+-  [NodeJS](https://nodejs.org) - If you haven't installed it before, I found installing it using the Node Version Manager (nvm) as suggested on this [Stack Overflow answer](https://stackoverflow.com/a/24404451/6333825) to cause less aggravation than downloading via the official website.
 -  If you've previously installed `create-react-app` globally via `npm install -g create-react-app`, then uninstall it with the command `npm uninstall -g create-react-app` so you are using the latest version in the step below.

 ## Ganache

 [Ganache](https://www.trufflesuite.com/ganache), part of the Truffle suite, positions itself as a "one-click blockchain."
 It allows a developer to host an Ethereum blockchain quickly on a local machine and provides a number of accounts (or wallets) already full of pretend Ether.
 This is much easier and quicker than deploying on either a testnet (e.g. Ropsten) or the main Ethereum network (which costs actual money).

 Download the Appimage from their [homepage](https://www.trufflesuite.com/ganache) and run (I've blogged previously on how [I like to install Appimages](https://www.preciouschicken.com/blog/posts/where-do-i-put-appimages/), but clearly install how you want).
 Once the application is running select the _Quickstart Ethereum_ option when you are invited to 'Create a workspace.'
-You should see be presented with the following screen:
+You should be presented with something similar to the following:

 [![Ganache](https://www.preciouschicken.com/blog/images/ganache.png)](https://www.preciouschicken.com/blog/images/ganache.png)